FACULTY OF HEALTH SCIENCES

 External and Institutional Relations

-The Faculty of Health Sciences has established a network of strategic partnerships that have a positive impact on the improvement of student training, research, and the internationalization of the degrees.
-The integration of the degrees has allowed us to develop programs of worldwide recognition, which, promoted by the Faculty, have an impact on the whole university, such as Exercise on Medicine on Campus..
+The Faculty of Health Sciences has established a network of strategic partnerships that have a positive impact on the improvement of student training, research, and the international growth of the degree programs.
+The integration of the programs has allowed us to develop programs of worldwide recognition, which, with the leadership of the Faculty, have an impact on the whole university, such as the Exercise is Medicine on Campus (EIM-OC) campaign..

 Internships in Companies

-The School of Health Sciences has established institutional alliances that facilitate collaboration with the organizations where students complete their internships:
+The School of Health Sciences has cultivated institutional partnerships that facilitate collaboration with the organizations where students complete their internships:

 Agreements